-Best-rated (less expensive) watch winder
+Best-rated (and least expensive) watch winder

-One reviewer describes balking at the price of a watch winder recommended by their jeweler.
-“I wasn’t going to invest more money in a winder than I did on the watch,” they write, continuing, “I decided to check on Amazon and WOW!
+A reviewer of this watch winder describes balking at the price of a different watch winder a jeweler had recommended to them: “I wasn’t going to invest more money in a winder than I did on the watch … I decided to check on Amazon and WOW!
 Good reviews and reasonably priced.
-I got it and tried it straight away.
+I got it and tried it straightaway.
 It works like a charm!”
-Other purchasers also note the “excellent quality for the price.”
-As stated in one watch-wearer’s review: “So far, nothing but impressed.
-I have a Citizen that I rarely wear and once I got it running, this winder keeps it going.
+Other purchasers note the “excellent quality for the price.”
+Another watch wearer writes, “So far, nothing but impressed.
+I have a Citizen that I rarely wear, and once I got it running, this winder keeps it going.
 So glad I spent the money, very well priced for what you get.
-I have it set to spin for three hours and rest for nine, continuous cycle and it’s right on.”
+I have it set to spin for three hours and rest for nine, continuous cycle, and it’s right on.”
 Another adds, “High-quality winder.
 Very nice looking and built like a tank.
 Four settings to wind your watch!
-EXCELLENT price too!”
-And even though it’s less expensive than some of the other options out there, many seem to trust it with their luxury watches: “Beautifully made!
-As a matter of fact, the cushion that holds my Rolex in place is fit for a Queen!
+EXCELLENT price, too!”
+And even though it’s less expensive than some other options out there, many seem to trust it with their luxury watches: “Beautifully made!
+As a matter of fact, the cushion that holds my Rolex in place is fit for a queen!
 Love it!”

-Best watch winder for heavy watches
+Best double watch winder

-Best dual watch winder
+Best (less-expensive) dual watch winder

-Best watch winder for four watches
+Best quiet watch winder

 Best watch winder with storage